telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 value (of type `"None"`) is used.

-In the case of custom notifications, if `covered` if set to `true` then `null` will be use to replace `${...}` of non existing attributes (the default behaviour when `covered` if not to `true` is to replace by the empty string).
+In the case of custom notifications, if `covered` if set to `true` then `null` will be use to replace `${...}` for non existing attributes (the default behaviour when `covered` if not to `true` is to replace by the empty string the non existing attributes).

 We use the term "covered" in the sense the notification "covers" completely all the attributes in the `notification.attrs` field.
 It can be useful for those notification endpoints that are